 Five tips to combat sleep disorders

-Here are 5 practical solutions to improve the quality of sleep naturally :
+Here are 5 practical solutions to improve sleep quality naturally :

-1) Create a suitable environment: Choose a dark, quiet, and cool bedroom with quality bedding.
-Light, noise, and excessive heat can all disrupt sleep.
+1) Create a conducive environment: opt for a dark, quiet, and cool bedroom with quality bedding.
+Light, noise, and excessive heat disrupt sleep.

-2) Do a relaxing activity before bed: reading, soft music, deep breathing or a warm bath promote relaxation.
-Avoid screens whose blue light blocks melatonin and delays falling asleep .
+2) Engage in a relaxing activity before bed: reading, listening to soft music, deep breathing, or a warm bath promote relaxation.
+Avoid screens, as their blue light blocks melatonin and delays sleep .

-3) Eat light and balanced meals in the evening: avoid large meals that disrupt digestion.
-Choose foods rich in magnesium (legumes, nuts, bananas, green vegetables) and ensure good hydration .
+3) Eat a light and balanced evening meal: avoid heavy meals that disrupt digestion.
+Choose foods rich in magnesium (legumes, nuts, bananas, green vegetables) and ensure you stay well hydrated .

-4) Maintain a regular rhythm: going to bed and getting up at fixed times helps regulate the biological clock and stabilize the circadian cycle.
+4) Maintain a regular rhythm: going to bed and waking up at fixed times helps to regulate the biological clock and stabilize the circadian cycle.

-5) Use natural food supplements: certain plants such as passionflower, chamomile, linden or valerian promote relaxation and make it easier to fall asleep.
+5) Use natural food supplements: certain plants such as passionflower, chamomile, linden or valerian promote relaxation and facilitate falling asleep.

-To support those who suffer from sleep disorders, Délicure offers two complementary products:
+To support those suffering from sleep disorders, Délicure offers two complementary products:

-- Sleep gummies , apple flavored, vegan and made in France, based on melatonin, passionflower, linden and poppy.
-They promote sleep onset, reduce nighttime awakenings and improve sleep quality.
+- Apple-flavored, vegan sleep gummies made in France, containing melatonin, passionflower, linden, and poppy.
+They promote sleep onset, reduce nighttime awakenings, and improve sleep quality.

-- Organic CBD Sleep Oil 1200mg , which works in synergy with the endocannabinoid system to reduce stress and promote deep, restorative sleep.
-Its natural action makes it a gentle alternative to drug solutions.
+- Organic CBD Sleep Oil 1200mg, our natural sleep aid, works in synergy with the endocannabinoid system to reduce stress and promote deep, restorative sleep.
+Its natural action makes it a gentle alternative to medication.

 Complete and effective formulas

-The sleep gummies contain soothing herbs, melatonin, and vitamins B5 and B6, which contribute to the production of serotonin and melatonin, hormones essential for well-being and rest.
+Sleep gummies contain calming herbs, melatonin, and vitamins B5 and B6, which contribute to the production of serotonin and melatonin—hormones essential for well-being and rest.
 CBD oil provides additional support by reducing stress and prolonging deep sleep.

 The gummies should be chewed 30 minutes before bedtime.
-CBD oil can be taken under the tongue, alone or diluted, for a gradual relaxing effect.
-In both cases, they should be part of a healthy lifestyle and a balanced diet.
+CBD oil can be taken under the tongue, either alone or diluted, for a gradual relaxing effect.
+In both cases, they should be used as part of a healthy lifestyle and a balanced diet.

 Precautions

-For safety reasons, pregnant and breastfeeding women and people undergoing medical treatment should consult a healthcare professional before any treatment.
+As a safety precaution, pregnant women, breastfeeding women and people undergoing medical treatment should consult a healthcare professional before starting any treatment.